alanng10/class-lang/Docue/Article/Sande/a.md

 The operates output zero or one ref value as bool.

 IntOperate is operate that results 64 bits int ref at memory index.
-The operate has syntax that starts with "int" index word, followed by Any of class Operate.
+The operate has syntax that starts with "int" index word, followed by limit brace round open token, followed by Any of class Operate, followed by limit brace round close token.
 Any is the memory index.
 The 64 bits int at the memory index is resulted.